Our View on Food/Diet

 For grains: eat whole intact grains that have not been processed.
 Moderation on heavily processed grains like white flour derived foods, better to choose the whole grain kinds.

-Small quantity of seafood such as fish, mollusks, and crustaceans may be optional, with moderation.
+*(Small quantity of seafood such as fish, mollusks, and crustaceans may be optional, with moderation.
 Perhaps once a week or occasionally.
-For both health and ethical reasons, choose smaller fish that are lower on the food chain like sardines.
-If choosing to incorporate seafood, a good rule of thumb is that at least 95% of our overall diet should still be derived from plant-based foods.
+For both health and ethical reasons, choose smaller fish that are lower on the food chain like sardines.)